Gazimursky Zavod

 Gazimursky Zavod (Газиму́рский Заво́д) is a rural locality (a selo) and the administrative center of Gazimuro-Zavodsky District of Zabaykalsky Krai, Russia, located on the right bank of the Gazimur River about 600 km southeast of Chita.
-Population:
+With a population of 2,657 as of 2010 census.

 Geography

 Gazimursky Zavod stands on the right bank of the Gazimur River, which is a left tributary of the Argun.
 Its location in the Gazimur River basin is between the mountains of southeastern Transbaikal, about 600 km southeast of Chita.
 To the northwest rise the Borshchovochnye Mountains, about 1000 m high; to the southeast are the Uryumkan Mountains with the peak Vershina Baydonki (1325 m); to the northeast are the Gazimur Mountains with Ushmunsky Golets (1372 m).

 History

 In 1773, silver and lead were found close to the village of Tayna.
 A small smelter was built in 1774–1778 and a settlement grew around it.
 In 1779, it became a seat of a volost.
 Destroyed by high waters, it was rebuilt and extended in 1789–1790.

-Their leader Yegor Barbot de Marny (1743–1796) even planned to transfer the management of all Southeast Transbaikalia's extensive mining region here from Nerchinsky Zavod, where the ore was exhausted.
+Their leader Yegor Barbot de Marny (1743–1796) planned to transfer the management of all Southeast Transbaikalia's extensive mining region here from Nerchinsky Zavod, where the ore was exhausted.
 Since the expectations at Gazimursky Zavod were also not fulfilled, the plan did not succeed.

-The plant was expanded yet again in 1832—in 1834 there were 330 workers, including many exiles.
+The plant was expanded again in 1832.
+In 1834 there were 330 workers, including many exiles.
 However, in 1846 the smelter was closed.
-In 1837, there were 141 households in Gazimursky Zavod, but by 1860 their number declined to 109.
+In 1837, there were 141 households in Gazimursky Zavod, and by 1860 their number declined to 109.

 In 1851, the first staff of the First Infantry Brigade of the Trans-Baikal Cossacks troops was in Gazimursky Zavod.
 A hospital was established, which was open also for the civilian population.
 From 1872 to 1918, the Third Infantry division was stationed there.

 On January 4, 1926, Gazimursky Zavod became the administrative center of its eponymous district.
 In 1934, a Machine and Tractor Station was established in the selo.
 In 1961, thirteen kolkhozes in the raion were consolidated into two sovkhozes.
 The administration of one of the sovkhozes was in Gazimursky Zavod.